AdhishthanAshok/Blockchain_Based_Secure_File_Sharing_System/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg?style=for-the-badge)

-> 📢 **Accepted for Oral Presentation at the 2025 4th OPJU International Technology Conference (OTCON) & Eligible for IEEE Xplore Publication** 🎉
+> 📢 **Presented at the 2025 4th OPJU International Technology Conference (OTCON) & Published in IEEE Xplore Publication** 🎉

 ## 📌 Introduction
 Decentralized File Sharing using Blockchain is a cutting-edge solution that eliminates centralized intermediaries, ensuring secure, immutable, and efficient data sharing.
 This project leverages **blockchain technology**, **smart contracts**, and **peer-to-peer networks** to create a trustless system for file exchange.